 Ombudspersons at ISTA:

 Verena Seiboth (firstname.lastname@example.org)

-Every scientist should take ethical principles and responsible approaches to research into account and should ensure that her/his work is in agreement with such principles.
+Every scientist should take ethical principles and responsible approaches to research into account, and should ensure that their work is in agreement with such principles.
 Researchers thus have a professional responsibility to critically reflect on potential ethical limitations of their research.
 In addition to the obligation of scientists to adhere to legal provisions, a responsible approach towards research involves avoiding or minimizing the risks of harm to humans and the environment and potential misuse (dual use) of their research results.

 In order to ensure the maintenance of high ethical research standards at ISTA, the Ethics Officer and the Ethics Committee can be consulted on questions regarding ethical issues of research projects at ISTA.

 The Ethics Committee can be consulted on ethical issues regarding ongoing and planned research projects.
 If addressed with an inquiry, the Ethics Committee evaluates potential ethical risks of planned and ongoing research projects and scientific approaches, and issues a recommendation if the respective research projects should be performed as outlined in the project description.
 It does not, however, evaluate topics regulated by law in Austria.
-In those cases permission from the respective governmental authorities needs to be obtained.
+In those cases, permission from the respective governmental authorities needs to be obtained.

 For questions or inquiries to the ISTA Ethics Committee, please contact the Ethics Officer.